vxshxk/GPU-Buddy/README.md

 cd GPU-Buddy
 ```

-Alternatively, if you don't wanna develop, and just be an end user: Download the Dockerfile and follow the next steps in the same directory.
+Alternatively, if you don't wanna develop, and just be an end user, download the Dockerfile and follow the next steps in the same directory.

 ## 🐳 Docker Setup